UBA Ghana launches 2020 National Essay Competition

 He was delighted to note that UBA is involved in the development of literacy skills, first through its Read Africa project, and also through its National Essay Competition for Senior High Schools.

-In his words: “Through these initiatives, UBA has shown that it is interested in the intellectual growth and development of our children, and the Ministry of Education highly commends them for this.
-It is my hope and belief that other corporate bodies will be inspired to get involved in partnering government to deliver learning outcomes that spur this country to greater heights of industrialization”.

-I assure you all that the government remains open to developing strategic partnerships with the non-governmental sector in the realization of these goals”.

-On his part, the representative of the Director-General of Ghana Education Service (GES), Mrs. Ajuba Adu-Tutu added that UBA has partnered the Ministry and the Ghana Education Service for the last seven years to organize the National Essay Competition.
+A representative of the Director-General of Ghana Education Service (GES), Mrs Ajuba Adu-Tutu added that UBA has partnered the Ministry and the Ghana Education Service for the last seven years to organize the National Essay Competition.

-“The money they have voted every year to pay for the scholarship for the winning students is significant and ensures that every child desirous of attaining the highest education in Ghana can do so.
+“The money they have voted every year to pay for the scholarship for the winning students is significant and ensures that every child desirous of attaining the highest education in Ghana can do so,” she said.

 Miss Akpene Yankson, the current champion from Wesley Girls High School encouraged other students to participate in the competition noting it is very competitive and helps students to develop their creative writing skills.
 “Above all, UBA would support the winners with funding to attend tertiary education which I am so happy about”.